 You may pay your tax online with a credit card or an electronic check (ACH debit).
 You may pay in full or make partial payments throughout the year.
-Online payments may include a service fee.
+Online credit card payments include a service fee.
 Follow the instructions at taxexpress.utah.gov.

 You may also mail your check or money order payable to the Utah State Tax Commission with your return.
-Write the corporation employer identification number, daytime telephone number and "2013 TC-20S" on your check.
+Write the corporation employer identification number, daytime telephone number and "2016 TC-20S" on your check.
 DO NOT STAPLE check to return.
 Remove any check stub before sending.
 DO NOT MAIL CASH with your return.
 The Tax Commission is not liable for cash lost in the mail.
-Include the TC-559 coupon on page 25 with your payment.
+Include the TC-559 coupon (see the back of this book) with your payment.